-Non-Negotiables

-Core Beliefs

-Respect yourself.

-Respect others.

-Bring positive attention to yourself.

-The 5 Rules

-Stay on task.

-Let others learn.

-When responding to any adult, you must answer by saying "Yes, ma'am" or "No, sir."
+Non-Negotiables Core Beliefs Stay on task Respect yourself Let others learn Respect others Bring positive attention to yourself The 5 Rules When responding to any adult, you must answer by saying "Yes, 1 ma'am" or "No, sir."
 Simply nodding your head or saying any other form of yes or no is not acceptable.

-2 Make eye contact.
-When someone is speaking, keep your eyes on him or her at all times.
+Make eye contact.
+When someone is speaking, keep your eyes on him 2 or her at all times.
 If someone makes a comment, turn and face that person.

-3 Compliment others.
-If someone in the class wins a game or does something well, you should congratulate that person.

-4 Respect others students' comments, opinions and ideas.
+Compliment others.
+If someone in the class wins a game or does 3 something well, you should congratulate that person.
+4 Respect other students' comments, opinions and ideas.
 5 If you win, do not brag.
 If you lose, do not show anger.

-REACH Values

-The 3 B's
+REACH Values The 3 B's

 Respect Book (Independent reading book)

 Enthusiasm Backpack

-Achievement Binder
+Achievement Binder (3 ring, 2-inch)

+Citizenship

-Citizenship Hard Work
+Hard Work

-Vincent M. Riveroll Director
+Vincent M. Riveroll